PeopleToolsTechTips/PT3-E020_BIPub_Sub-Templates/README.md

 We can also use sub-templates as conditional, reusable blocks in our reports.
 Think of an address block or a benefits block.
 That block can be used every time or conditionally included on each individual report depending on the data in that report.

 Templates, sub-templates and XML data files are included in this repository (RTF, XML).
 These can be used without uploading the PeopleSoft project.
+For easiest demonstration, but all XML & RTF files in the following directory on your machine:  C:\psreports\

 ### Web Posting: https://peopletoolstechtips.com/tbd